MicrosoftLearning/MB-260T00-Customer-Data-Platform-Specialty/Instructions/Labs/Mod6_Lab2_ExtendwithPowerPlatform.md

 4. On the next page, select **Import**.
 If **Import** is grayed out and **Import Setup** says Update, then click **Update** under **Import Setup** and change to **Create as new**.

-5. Once the package has completed its import, click **Apps** in the left menu, you should see your imported app listed.
+5. Once the package has completed its import, click **Apps** in the left menu.
+You should see your imported app listed.

-6. Click the '...' icon next to its Name and select **Edit** to load the app in Edit Mode.
+6. Click the '...' icon next to its name and select **Edit** to load the app in Edit Mode.
+(If you are prompted with a Welcome pop-up, click **Get started** and/or **Skip.**)

 ## Task 2 - Connect to Data Source(s)

-In this task, we will use the Customer Insights Connector, to connect the Greeter Power App to your Customer Insights Instance.
+In this task, we will use the Customer Insights Connector to connect the Greeter Power App to your Customer Insights Instance.

 1. In the top menu bar, click **View** then select **Data Sources**.

-3. In the **Data** menu that opens on the right, click **Add data source**.
+3. In the **Data** menu that opens on the right, click **+ Add data source**.

 5. Click **New Connection** and search for the **Dynamics 365 Customer Insights** connector.

 7. Select the connector and then click **Connect**.
-If prompted, sign-in with your credentials.
+(You may get a pop-up here - click **Got it** to skip.)
+If prompted, sign in with your credentials.

-5. Select **Customer, UnifiedActivity** and type **Customer_Measure** into the Enter custom table name box.
+5. Select **Customer** and **UnifiedActivity**.
+Type **Customer_Measure** into the Enter custom table name box and check the corresponding box.
 Then click **Connect**.

-6. You should see these three tables listed as data connections within your Greeter App.
+6. You should see three new tables listed as data soures.
 Congratulations!
 You have established a connection to Customer Insights within your Power App.

 ## Task 3 - Configure the Customer Search Screen